 When Sri Lanka gained independence from Britain in 1948 , the Government removed the Tamil plantation workers citizenship rights , even though these people were living in Sri Lanka for generations .
 From the Government’s point of view this was very much justifiable.
 These people were immigrants from India and settled in Sri Lanka for job purposes.
 Those millions were denied citizenship and defined as Indians.
-But in effect this was creating a group of second class citizens, who had no option but to remain in the country which until then they considered as their own.
+But in effect this was creating a group of second class citizens, who had no option but to remain in the country, which until then they considered as their own.
 These laws did not adversely affect the Sri Lankan Tamils which was the main group whose ancestors were in Sri Lanka for centuries.
 Sri Lankan Tamils got the kick only when Sinhalese language was declared as the country’s sole official language.
 Sinhalese was made a pre requisite for employment in public services.
-This ensured that a large majority of Tamil’s were excluded from this employment prospects.
+This ensured that a large majority of Tamil’s were excluded from Government Jobs.
 The discrimination for University education followed.

 Naturally Tamils protested with peaceful means.
 But when these peaceful demonstrations fell on deaf ears, the tiger was slowly raising his head through young blood.
 Velupillai Prabhakan was one of those with boiling young blood.
-In 1972 Prabhakaran founded the Tamil New Tigers (TNT) which was a successor to many earlier organizations that protested against the post-colonial political direction of the country, in which the minority Sri Lankan Tamils were pitted against the majority Sinhalese people.
-He carried his political assassination with the slaying of Mayor of Jaffna, Alfred Duraiappah, by shooting him point blank range.
+In 1972, Prabhakaran founded the Tamil New Tigers (TNT) which was a successor to many earlier organizations that protested against the post-colonial political direction of the country, in which the minority Sri Lankan Tamils were pitted against the majority Sinhalese people.
+He carried his first political assassination with the slaying of Mayor of Jaffna, Alfred Duraiappah, by shooting him point blank range.
 On May 5, 1976, the TNT was renamed the Liberation Tigers of Tamil Eelam (LTTE), commonly known as the Tamil Tigers.
 Prabhakaran’s movement did not gain popular support until the slaying of Tamils in 1983 during the Government instigated riots.

-By 1985 there were three major players in the Tamil Game.
+By 1985, there were three major players in the Tamil’s independence Game.
 Sri Lankan Government, Tamils and the Indian Government.
 Both India and Sri Lanka shared one fear.
 The fear of Tamil Eelam, a separate Tamil Nation.
 India feared that a greater Tamil nation will include Indian state of TamilNadu .
 Tamils are naturally sentimental people who could be manipulated to any extend.
 Most of them lived in a fantasy land of movies and the world created out of it.
 These screen Gods could manipulate Tamil population.
 India feared that any such towering figure could add wings to a greater Tamil nation concept.
 India sent it’s peace keeping force in 1987 based on an accord signed between India and Sri Lanka.
 The Indian peace Keeping force (IPKF) was much worse in their atrocities towards the Sri Lankan Tamils compared to the Sri Lankan army itself.
 Wide spread rape allegations were raised against the IPKF at that time.
 LTTE gave a befitting reply in the form of a suicide bomber in Sriperumputhur .
 Prabhakaran could not accept anything less than a separate Tamil state.
 The accord fell apart and the Indians made fool of themselves by interfering in a conflict they could do without.

 The table was slowly turning in the Government’s favour once LTTE was declared a terrorist organization after the World Trade Centre attack.
 A revengeful widow at the helm in New Delhi and the Chinese intelligence agencies eagerness to help could enable government to split the LTTE.
 A better prepared Government was finally able to topple LTTE structure and kill its leaders, ending 30 years of armed struggle.